get-dx/d3-charts/README.md

   // optional — infer from the data unless set
   startDate: "2022-06-05",
   endDate: "2023-03-05",

+  // optional — infer from the data unless set
+  yAxisMin: 0,
+  yAxisMax: 100,

   // optional - defaults to true; don't show x axis line if set to false
   showXAxisLine: true,